-MPs debated the Second Reading of the Haulage Permits and Trailer Registration Bill in the House of Commons on Monday 14 May 2018.
+MPs debated the remaining stages of the Haulage Permits and Trailer Registration Bill in the House of Commons on Tuesday 26 June 2018.

 The Haulage Permits and Trailer Registration Bill 2017-19

 The Bill aims to allow for the introduction of administrative systems for haulage permits and a trailer registration scheme, which may be needed post-Brexit.

 Keep up to date with all the proceedings and documentation, including amendment papers, on the Haulage Permits and Trailer Registration Bill and find out how a Bill becomes an Act of Parliament.

 The House of Commons Library produces briefing papers to inform MPs and their staff of key issues.
 The papers contain factual information and a range of opinions on each subject, and aim to be politically impartial.

 The Library has published a briefing paper for Second Reading.

 Haulage Permits and Trailer Registration Bill: previous Commons stages

 Public Bill Committee